HOW MUCH DOES IT COST? – FEES

-Unlike future sessions (which are 50 minutes), the first session is 1.5 hours.
-The fee is the same, however.
+Unlike future sessions (which are 50 minutes), the first session is 1.5 hours; but the fee is the same.
 In the first session, you can expect to go over some paperwork (like the consent form, some brief questionnaires).
 Your clinician will want to hear your story and what brings you to therapy – this may take 1 to 2 sessions.
 Together, you and your clinician will develop goals (so we know what to focus on in therapy) and a treatment plan (so we know how to meet your goals).

 WHAT CAN I EXPECT FOR THE REST OF THE SESSIONS?

 While treatment can look different for everyone based on their goals, needs, and history, sessions will typically follow a similar format.
 Before session, your clinician will ask you to complete a short questionnaire so we can track your progress.
 We will start the sessions by getting the housekeeping out of the way.
 Then, we will set an agenda to make sure we make the best use of our time together.

 Sessions usually involve some mix of discussing the time since last session, education, and potentially learning new skills or adapting existing skills.
 As you progress in therapy, sessions tend to shift away from “learning” towards “troubleshooting”.

 For many people, they choose to space sessions out further and further until they feel ready to graduate from therapy.
 Usually, we begin with weekly or bi-weekly sessions and move to a few times a month with longer spaces between sessions.
 It is not uncommon for people to check in months or even years down the line for “booster sessions” as needed.
 We will work together to determine a schedule that works best for your needs and your schedule.